thinkphp/binary-search-tree.js/docs/binary-search-tree.md

 ### Returns:

-- returns `size` the length of the binary search tree
+- returns `size` the number of nodes in the tree.

 BinarySearchTree Method: inorder {#BinarySearchTree: inorder}
 -----------------------------------------------------------

-Traversal Inorder
+Traverses the binary search tree inorder.

 ### Syntax: tree.inorder()